Lippia-io/lippia-api-sample-project/README.md

 # Reports

 ### Reports are generated in the folder called **target**, which will be generated once the execution of the test suite is finished.
+They will be generated using the ExtentReport library
 ```
 ├── lippia-api-sample-project
 |   ├── docs